IBM/kif/docs/tutorial.md

 === "Python"

     ```py
-    # Get the classes such that "rabbit" in an instance (with transitivity):
+    # Get the classes such that "rabbit" is an instance of (with transitivity):
     it = kb.filter(subject=wd.rabbit, property=wd.a)
     for stmt in it:
         print(stmt)